 Training and socialization can help reduce clinginess in dogs, and providing them with plenty of mental and physical stimulation can also help keep them calm and content.

-Velcro dogs can be very loving and loyal companions, but it's important to establish boundaries and teach them to be comfortable being alone for short periods of time.
-With the right care and training, clingy dogs can be happy and well-adjusted pets.
+Velcro dogs can be very loving and loyal companions, but it's important to establish boundaries and teach them to be comfortable alone for short periods.
+Clingy dogs can be happy and well-adjusted pets with the right care and training.

 If you are wondering why is my dog so clingy, then you might want to consider the breed.
 Some breeds are naturally more clingy than others.